 A Leadership-Focused Master of Science in Nursing (MSN) Degree

-The Nursing MSN — Leadership, Quality & Safety Emphasis program is delivered fully online to fit the working schedules of post-baccalaureate nursing students.
+The Nursing MSN — Leadership, Quality & Safety Concentration program is delivered fully online (you will complete practicum hours at your facility or in a facility in your area) to fit the working schedules of post-baccalaureate nursing students.
 This master's degree prepares you to function as a leader in collaborative, interdisciplinary, evidence-based practice.
 The focus is on highly reliable systems and methods to deliver high quality, safe nursing care and education.
 You will learn to guide complex patient care and provide care coordination and education for groups of clients across the life span and the continuum of care.

 The fully accredited UNC School of Nursing is widely recognized for preparing excellent nurses and teachers.
 This program is centered on quality and safety in nursing care.

 Position Yourself for Leadership of Nursing Care & Assessment

 You will gain the knowledge and skills for a leadership role in...